alexch/codelikethis/public/lessons/javascript/loops.md

 # Counting Potatoes, alternative with `break`

-An alternative solution uses `break` to stop looping after eight cycles.
+Another solution using the `break` to stop looping after eight cycles.

 <details>
 <summary>Solution</summary>